gabrielrabreu/Sage-React/README.md

 # SAGE REACT

-SAGE Design System is a collection of reusable UI components built with React and TypeScript, aimed at providing a consistent and efficient way to develop user interfaces across projects.
+SAGE is a collection of reusable UI components built with React and TypeScript, aimed at providing a consistent and efficient way to develop user interfaces across projects.

 ## Table of Contents